Atherosclerosis

 Medical therapy serves two goals in upper extremity arterial disease:

-- Reduce systemic cardiovascular risk (MI, stroke, cardiovascular death)
+- Reduce systemic cardiovascular risk (myocardial infarction (MI), stroke, cardiovascular death)

 - Reduce limb events and maintain patency after revascularization